TimWright512/Business-Analytics-Project/README.md

 # Business-Analytics-Project
 Sprint 9 Project
 Project description
-You've done beautifully in the Practicum course, and you've been offered an internship in the analytical department at Yandex.Afisha.
+You've been offered an internship in the analytical department at Yandex.Afisha.
 Your first task is to help optimize marketing expenses.
 You have:
 Server logs with data on Yandex.Afisha visits from June 2017 through May 2018 Dump file with all orders for the period